Join us for the 50th Midwest Writers Workshop

 MWW23 Conference: Craft + Community

 MWW23 is our BIG 50th celebration!
-This July 19 – 22, whether you attend in person or online (using Zoom), we’ll have top-notch instructors leading interactive sessions, enlightening panels on vital topics, and networking opportunities to help you expand your writing community.
+Whether you attend in person or online (using Zoom), we’ll have top-notch instructors leading interactive sessions, enlightening panels on vital topics, and networking opportunities to help you expand your writing community.
 We have an incredible faculty of some of our favorite authors, and many MWW alums!

 Our hybrid MWW23 includes: